Nevada

 How to register to vote:

-You can register to vote online or by mail up to 20 days before the election.
+Online: You can register to vote online up to 20 days before the election.
 If you have a valid State of Wisconsin Driver License or State of Wisconsin ID card issued by the Wisconsin Department of Motor Vehicles (DMV) you can register to vote online at MyVote.
-If you prefer to register in-person you can register in-person in your municipal clerk’s office up until the Friday before the election or at your polling place on Election Day.
-You must always provide a Proof of Residence document when registering to vote.

 Voter ID Requirements